Pravargav/amadeus/SAC/miscellaneous.md

 -> Master data is fetched from BW

 -> Cash Flow Reporting model import data from APH(amadues planning hub) - FFC(financial forecast)

+-> Cash Flow Reporting model also takes some data from planning model and account from bw system